 We do not track fully burdened research and development expenses on a project-by-project basis.
 We group our research and development expenses into three categories: (1) development; (2) drug discovery; and (3) other.
 Our development group leads the development and implementation of our clinical and regulatory strategies and prioritizes disease indications in which our compounds are being or may be studied in clinical trials.
-Our drug discovery; optimization and extensive characterization of lead compounds such that we are able to select development candidates with the best potential for further evaluation and advancement into clinical development.
+Our drug discovery group utilizes a variety of technologies, including in-licensed technologies, to enable the rapid discovery, optimization and extensive characterization of lead compounds and biologics such that we are able to select development candidates with the best potential for further evaluation and advancement into clinical development.